 The telcos also gradually expand their new technology coverage.
 The 3G/4G coverage is not available everywhere on Day 1 or the first Month.
 They first bring the 3G/4G to the city areas and move towards suburbs and rural.
 So, till new technology (3G/4G) is available everywhere, they need the basic or universal network (2G) for the continuous call.

 There is also a possibility of having a Mobile service provider with 4G networks only.
 Like the operator Jio in India, a mobile network operator could provide services with only 4G networks.
 As 4G LTE is a data-only technology, the operator provides the voice service using VoLTE technology.

 Having said all of the above, some of the telcos have already switched off 2G networks.
 It is due to the reason that the majority of their customers have shifted to higher technologies like 3G, 4G.
 Another reason that their 3G/4G coverage is also available almost everywhere.
 So, they could get rid of 2G (to save their operating costs) and also increase their revenue from higher speed data services in 3G, 4G.
 Some other telcos are in the pipeline to switch off 2G due to the adoption of newer technologies.

 The 2G network switch off is also imminent as 5G is about to come soon.
 With the arrival of 5G, there will be four networks to manage for a telco.
-They will also have extra cost incurred in managing and balancing everything among the networks.
+They will also have extra costs incurred in managing and balancing everything among the networks.
 So, the telcos will eventually consider turning off 2G networks.

 So, with all of the above, hope we answered the general question of the co-existence of 2G, 3G, and 4G together.
 Even after adding a 3G network, why don’t they remove the 2G network??
 The answer is that the operators cannot because there will be some people remaining who do not want 3G (for advanced services) or afford to buy new 3G phones.
-Same is the case as telcos add 4G network without removing 3G network.
+The same is the case as telcos add 4G network without removing the 3G network.